r-gould/r-gould.github.io/_posts/2023-07-24-spiking-neuron-models.markdown

 \section{Neuron Model}

-A primary asset of machine learning is the artificial neuron; a very rough, idealized model of a neuron in the brain.
-What does a more realistic model of neurons look like?
+A primary asset of machine learning is the artificial neuron; a very idealized, non-spiking model of a neuron in the brain.
+What does a more realistic model of neurons and their spiking behaviour look like?

 The spiking network is modelled as a \textbf{directed} graph $G = (V, E)$, where nodes $V$ represent \textbf{neurons} and edges $E$ represent \textbf{synapses} between neurons.
 For $n$ neurons, $V := \{1, \ldots, n\}$.